sakitume/SilverLite-FC/docs/Targets.md

 ## Adding support for new targets

 This section will contain my notes on what is required to add support for new targets.
-The notes are largely based on what I performed for adding the `MATEKF411RX` target.
+The notes are largely based on what I performed for adding the `MATEKF411RX` and `CRAZYBEEF3FS` targets.

+**NOTE: You really don't need to read all of this.
+It's just here so I can remember what is needed when setting up a new target.**

 The project folder structure contains a `Targets` folder that in turn contains subfolders for each of the targets (such as `NOX`, `OMNIBUSF4`).
 In turn these folders contain the following: